-Supervisor/Manager Leadership Training: This training integrates learning principles and concepts with exercises and tools to help participants transfer the training from the classroom to their job performance.
-Program content is based on business objectives to ensure that employees have the skills they need to drive the business forward.
-The training is characterized by a modular approach to content development, customized exercises, and post-training follow-up to enhance skill development and integration.
-For more information, call 256-306-2515.
+Supervisor/Manager Leadership Training: CWS offers Front-Line Supervisor and Leadership Training Programs which integrate learning principles and concepts with exercises and tools to help participants transfer their training from the classroom to their job performance.
+Program contents are based on business objectives to ensure that employees have the skills they need to drive the business forward.
+The programs are characterized by a modular approach to content development, customized exercises, and post-training follow-up to enhance skill development and integration.

+For more information on these programs, call 256-306-2515 or visit the website at www.calhoun.edu/leadership